Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/sample.md

         1111 Franklin Street, 5th Floor
         Oakland, CA 94607-5200
 Attention: Chief Financial Officer
-Referencing: UC Case No. {{caseNumber}}
+Referencing: UC Case No. 2015-573

 Bank wire (Licensee is responsible for all wire transfer fees):
 				Bank of America
 				1655 Grant Street
 				Concord, CA 94520
 				Beneficiary Name: Regents of the University of California Domestic Wire ABA: 026009593
 				Foreign Wire SWIFT: BOFAUS3N
-Referencing: UC Case No. {{caseNumber}}
+				Referencing: UC Case No. 2015-573

 23.2 If monies owed to The Regents under this Agreement are not received by The Regents when due, Licensee will pay to The Regents interest charges at a rate of ten percent (10%) per annum.
 Such interest will be calculated from the date payment was due until actually received by The Regents.
 Such accrual of interest will be in addition to, and not in lieu of, enforcement of any other rights of The Regents related to such late payment.
 Acceptance of any late payment will not constitute a waiver under Article 24 (Waiver).

 24. WAIVER